 OTD PhD Degree

 Although the Occupational Therapy Doctorate (OTD) prepares students to practice occupational therapy, as a professional graduate degree, it does not prepare students for research or academic careers.
 Students who are interested in becoming a researcher or a faculty member prepare for these careers by completing a PhD degree program.
-At Ohio State University, students can combine the OTD program with the Health and Rehabilitation Science PhD program through entry into the dual degree program.
+At The Ohio State University, students can combine the OTD program with the Health and Rehabilitation Science PhD program through entry into the dual degree program.
 The primary goal of this dual degree program is to prepare students for academic positions in Occupational Therapy and Rehabilitation Sciences programs at research-centered universities.
-Therefore, in addition to the professional training, the program emphasizes higher education teaching, research, and writing grants.
+Therefore, in addition to the professional training, the program emphasizes higher education teaching, research and writing grants.

 Advantages of the OTD PhD program

 Description of the OTD/PhD program